YottaDB/YDBDoc/ProgGuide/isv.rst

 If the command specifies more than one source directory for an object directory, the source directories must be separated by spaces, and the entire list must be enclosed in parentheses ( ) following the object directory-specification.
 If the object directory should also be searched for source, the name of that directory must be included in the parentheses, (usually as the first element in the list).
 Directory-specifications may also include empty parentheses, directing YottaDB to proceed as if no source files exist for objects located in the qualified directory.

-To set $ZROUTINES outside of M, use the appropriate shell command to set gtmroutines.
-Because gtmroutines is a list, enclose the value in quotation marks (" ").
+To set $ZROUTINES outside of M, use the appropriate shell command to set ydb_routines.
+Because ydb_routines is a list, enclose the value in quotation marks (" ").

-Changes to the value of $ZROUTINES during a YottaDB invocation only last for the current invocation, and do not change the value of gtmroutines.
+Changes to the value of $ZROUTINES during a YottaDB invocation only last for the current invocation, and do not change the value of ydb_routines.

 Directory specifications may include an environment variable.
 When YottaDB SETs $ZROUTINES, it translates all environment variables and verifies the syntax and the existence of all specified directories.
 If $ZROUTINES is set to an invalid value, YottaDB generates a run-time error and does not change the value of $ZROUTINES.
 Because the environment variables are translated when $ZROUTINES is set, any changes to their definition have no effect until $ZROUTINES is set again.